Save as PDF Button for Your Website

 How WebSave Keys Work

-key can be safely included in client-side code - if someone copies it, they
+the key.
+This lets you include the key in client-side code - if someone

 Getting Your Keys